utilmeta/utype/docs/en/guide/func.md

 # > 2
 ```

-In `@utype.parse` a decorated class, all functions with names that do not begin with `_` will be used with the same parsing configuration, such as the generator function in `iter_int` the example.
+In `@utype.parse` decorated class, all functions with names that do not begin with `_` will be used with the same parsing configuration, such as the generator function in `iter_int` the example.

 !!! note
+	you can manually decorate the private function, just like the above example has decorated `__init__` manually

-Class decorators ** ** in utype
+**Class decorators in utype**

 Many of the decorators provided by utype can be applied to classes, but their roles are different.

 * `@utype.apply`: Enforce constraints for custom types
-*  `@utype.parse`: Turn all public methods in the class (functions that do not begin with an underscore, not including `@property` properties) into parsing functions
+* `@utype.parse`: Turn all public methods in the class into parsing functions
-*  `@utype.dataclass` Generates key internal methods in the class (such as `__init__`, `__repr__` `__eq__`, etc.) That give the class the ability to parse initialized data, map initialized data, and assign values.
-And provide type resolution for the properties of a class, both normal and `@property` attributes
+* `@utype.dataclass` Generates key internal methods in the class (such as `__init__`, `__repr__` `__eq__`, etc.) That give the class the ability to parse, map initialized data, and assign values.
+And provide type parsing for the properties of a class

 Since these decorators are independent of each other, you can use them in any combination you want.

 ### Applicable scenarios

-Compared with ordinary functions, utype performs additional type conversion, constraint checking and parameter mapping in the call of parsing functions, so it will certainly cause slight call delay, which can be ignored for a single call, but if you need to make a large number of frequent calls, the performance impact of parsing can not be ignored.
-So utype’s analytic functions are better suited to act on
+Compared with ordinary functions, utype performs additional type conversion, constraint validation and parameter mapping in the call of parsing functions, so it will certainly cause slight latency, which can be ignored for a single call, but if you need to make a large number of frequent calls, the performance impact of parsing can not be ignored.
+So utype’s analytic functions are better suited to be used at

 * Entry function of class library
-* API interface function of network programming
+* API function in network programming
 * Functions that integrate third-party interfaces or class libraries

 Because of the uncertainty of data from users, networks, or third parties, you can use utype in this layer as a guarantee of input validation and type safety.
 For internal functions in your system or class library that pass parameters more stably and call more frequently, you generally do not need to use utype’s parsing syntax.

- `@utype.parse` When decorating a class, the parsing capability is not applied to all methods, but only to public methods.
+When  `@utype.parse` decorating a class, the parsing ability is not applied to all methods, but only to public methods.
 The purpose of the mechanism is to allow developers to build such a mental model, that is, to suggest that public methods provided to users use the parsing capability provided by utype, while internal methods are judged according to actual needs.